tiagosiebler/binance/README.md

 # Binance
-A wrapper for the Binance API.
+A wrapper for the Binance REST and WebSocket APIs.
 For more information on the API and parameters for requests visit https://www.binance.com/restapipub.html.

 # Usage/Example